Junel-Balbin/Workaholics/README.md

 * Let's say you need a day off of work but have no idea what to say.
 We have you covered.
 You'll go to CallinSki, decide why you want to call in.

 ## Installation:
 * On a web browser please follow the link to begin exploring.
-[Workaholics.](https://www.github.com)
+[Workaholics: Callinski.](https://junel-balbin.github.io/Workaholics)
 * Accessible on any mobile device and tablet.

 ## Usage: